30murgh/relay-native/README.md

 In order to test the project use on of the commands below:
 - `yarn test`
-- `yarn run coverage`
+- `yarn coverage`

-In order to check the project's code style run `yarn run lint`
+In order to check the project's code style run `yarn lint`

 ## License
 Copyright © 2018-present 30murgh Community.
 This source code is licensed under the MIT license found in the [LICENSE file][license].